 Further, brooding is consistently related to negative attention and interpretation biases, whereas reflection is not.
 For instance, brooding, but not reflection, is correlated with difficulties to disengage from sad faces, and quick disengagement from happy faces (Allard & Yaroslavsky, 2019; Joormann et al., 2006; Owens & Gibb, 2017).
 Brooding, but not reflection, is related to impaired executive functions (i.e., slowed refreshing).
 This suggests that brooders (but not reflectors) attribute greater relevance and allocate more cognitive resources to negative emotional stimuli (Bernblum & Mor, 2010).
 Further, Lo et al. (2008) observed that brooding was positively, and reflection even negatively associated with a negative cognitive style, defined as making more negative attributions in the Attributional Style Questionnaire (a self-report measure that assesses attributions of internality, stability and globality regarding hypothetical events).

 These findings suggest that specifically brooding can be expected to increase negative affect and lead to a negatively biased processing of information.
 Since these are the processes that are relevant for the formation of conspiracy beliefs (see above), we predict that brooding should increase conspiracy beliefs.
 For reflection, we do not make a clear prediction.
+Some evidence suggests that reflective forms of thinking (e.g., deliberation) may even counteract conspiracy beliefs directly (Pennycook et al., 2015; Rizeq et al., 2021; Swami et al., 2014), yet this effect may also depend on contextual variables, such as the plausibility of a conspiracy in the respective domain, or the extent to which one is already invested in the idea of a conspiracy (van Prooijen et al., 2020, see Supplement for details on this idea).

 Registered Report

 This Registered Report will conduct a comprehensive test of the hypothesis that brooding about distressing societal issues increases conspiracy beliefs.
 We also explore how reflection impacts conspiracy beliefs.
 We will experimentally manipulate both brooding and reflection by adapting the experimental procedure from Pilot Study 3: Participants will again be dynamically matched with a societal topic that causes them concern.
 In the brooding condition, participants will focus on their worries and negative emotions related to this issue.
-In the reflection condition, participants will be instructed to think about potential explanations in an analytical way.
-Further, we will focus on within-person changes: We will include a baseline assessment (T1) one to a few days prior to the experiment (T2) where participants’ conspiracy beliefs about their worry topic will be measured.
+In the reflection condition, participants will be instructed to think about potential explanations for their worry topic in an analytical way.
+Further, we will focus on within-person changes: We will include a baseline assessment (T1) 5-10 days prior to the experiment (T2) where participants’ conspiracy beliefs about their worry topic will be measured.
 At T2, participants will be randomly assigned to three conditions (brooding, reflection, control), go through their respective manipulations, and again indicate their conspiracy beliefs about their worry topic.
 We predict that participants in the brooding condition experience a greater increase (or smaller decrease) in conspiracy beliefs from T1 to T2 than participants in the control group.

 By incorporating equivalence and minimum effect tests, we ensure that results are informative and interpretable regardless of whether the hypothesized effect exists or not (Lakens, 2017).
 Further, we increase the efficiency of our sampling procedure by using a sequential design (Lakens et al., 2021).
 The last stage of the sequential design will have 90% power to detect our smallest effect of interest.
-The Supplement can be found on OSF: https://osf.io/rdpz4/?view_only=91e958b982d64379a2c94e13859151a7

 Method

-Drafts of the questionnaires for T1 and T2 can be found in the Supplement (English translations).
+Drafts of the questionnaires for T1 and T2 can be found in the Supplement (English translations) on OSF: https://osf.io/rdpz4/?view_only=91e958b982d64379a2c94e13859151a7.
+All materials presented to participants will be in German.

 Time Point 1 (T1)